rj919/voxmachina/README.md

 -- _models/_ (sub-folder for data object model declarations)
 -- _static/_ (sub-folder for public accessible application content)
 -- _templates/_ (sub-folder for html templates)
--- _utils/_ (sub-folder for load and handler methods used by flask app)

 ## Build Configurations
 flaskScheduler is built with a number of immutable configurations: